scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

-In machine learning (ML) and statistical analysis use cases, this is critical because invalid data, e.g. incorrect types, invalid values, and otherwise corrupted data, can pass silently along a data pipeline and propagate those errors to various endpoints.
-These endpoints can be models, analyses, and visualizations, which cause adverse ripple-effects to the downstream consumers that rely on high-quality data.
-These downstream effects include erosion of trust in the results of, for example, the results of an analysis or visualization.
+In machine learning (ML) and statistical analysis use cases, this is critical because invalid data, e.g. incorrect types, invalid values, and otherwise corrupted data, can pass silently along a data pipeline and propagate those errors to various endpoints, which cause adverse ripple-effects to the downstream consumers that rely on high-quality data.
+These endpoints can be models, analyses, and visualizations, and errors in any of these artifacts call into question the trustworthiness of the conclusions that they entail.
 Though this is especially important in scientific research and business-critical applications, data validation ought to be a core part of the quality assurance pipeline of data teams.

 The data practitioner can build statistical domain knowledge about the data they are working with by inspecting the data via exploratory data analysis (EDA), automatically